Interstate 69 in Kentucky: SIU 6

 From Eddyville, I-69 follows I-24 for 17 mi, then turns southwest onto the former Purchase Parkway.
 I-69's designation along the Purchase Parkway from I-24 to the Tennessee state line at South Fulton, Tennessee, was written into law with the fiscal year 2002 Transportation Appropriations Bill.
-However, many of the same issues that were addressed in SIU 5 arose in SIU 6 as well, and the Commonwealth of Kentucky upgraded the Purchase Parkway in a similar fashion.
+However, many of the same issues that were addressed in SIU 5 arose in SIU 6 as well, and the Commonwealth of Kentucky similarly upgraded the Purchase Parkway.
 The massive interchange with US 45 and US 51 at the Tennessee state line in South Fulton is the main challenge for completing SIU 6 and has been broken out as a separate project from SIUs 6 and 7.

 Kentucky is the only state that routed nearly its entire portion of I-69 over existing freeways, allowing the state to avoid years of costly environmental studies, and thereby enabling the KYTC to upgrade the parkways to I-69 as soon as funding becomes available.
 Technically, the Commonwealth of Kentucky could’ve requested a waiver from the American Association of State Highway and Transportation Officials (AASHTO) that would allow the state to apply the I-69 designation to its parkways before upgrades are completed, but this would only be able to have been done if adjoining segments in Tennessee or Indiana were completed first.